useState

 const [count, setCount] = React.useState<number>(0)

-In the simplest form, the dispatch method expects a raw value.
+In its simplest form, the dispatch function expects a raw value:

 setCount(1)